curtmorgan3/quest-bound-docs/docs/logic/logic.md

 Sheets in Quest Bound give the same control to players.
 For every attribute in your ruleset, you can [add a field](../attributes/controlling-attributes) to a sheet which allows players to manually update the value of that attribute.

-Controlled attributes do not need logic.
+Controlled attributes do not need logic, but may still benefit from it.
+For example, you can use logic to clamp an attribute's value between a minimum and maximum while still allowing players to control it.

 ## Derived Values